-We are currently supporting the community-led development of the Inner Belt Path in the Assembly Square, East Somerville and Charlestown neighborhoods of Somerville and Boston, Massachusetts.
+We are currently supporting the community-led development of new shared use paths in the Assembly Square, Sullivan Square and Inner Belt neighborhoods of East Somerville and Charlestown, Massachusetts.

-If completed, this dedicated open space for bicycles and pedestrians would link the Mystic and Charles River path networks, supporting the vision of a fully connected regional path network in Greater Boston.
+If completed, these new dedicated spaces for bicycles and pedestrians would link the Mystic and Charles River path networks, supporting the vision of a fully connected regional path network in Greater Boston.

 "Cities are more enjoyable, safer, and more economically prosperous when more space is dedicated to people than cars.
 Use reclaimed space to create new public spaces, safe infrastructure for sustainable mode users, and other community users".
 (City of Somerville, p.58).

 - Reclaiming space for residents and visitors.
-The proposed Inner Belt Path would bring to life under-utilized property owned by the MBTA.
+Shared use paths would helped bring to live underutilized property for use by people.